 When considering the stress scenarios, key risks are identified and stressed accordingly.
-In particular,
+In particular:

-- Counter-party risk is stressed by assuming that all counter-parties are instantaneously downgraded. - Expense risk is stressed by assuming that all base expenses increase by a defined amount.

-The interest rate stress scenarios are provided to CNP Group by economists within the Caisse Des Depots.
+- Counterparty risk is stressed by assuming that all counterparties are instantaneously downgraded. - Expense risk is stressed by assuming that all base expenses increase by a defined amount. - The interest rate stress scenarios are provided by CNP Group.